oddbird/oddleventy/content/blog/2025/size-preferences.md

 this is a much better solution than simply overriding or discarding the user preference.
-It does still allow me
+It does allow me
 to have some input if I need,
-and I can still make adjustments on the fly.
+and I can make adjustments on the fly.
 It's not a _terrible_ solution --
 and for a time,
 it was maybe the best we could do.